ericom-gideon/docs/docs/servers/FAQ.md

 #### What time standard does Ninefold use?

 As our virtual servers are completely unmanaged, you can set the clock to the time and timezone of your choosing.

+#### What are these XEN Tools your support team speak of?

+Citrix XEN Tools are a software component added to our templates to ensure smooth operation on our cloud.
+They help with many functions you use via our portal to interact with your server such as adding/removing a disk or rebooting your server.
+If you have brought your own OS over (ISO or Template) to Ninefold, please install these tools, they can found over at http://pub.ninefold.com for your consumption.